Working with you for the public

 Rick Limentani

-Rick Limentani is a Leapwise Associate and adviser with twenty years’ experience in strategy consulting.
+Rick is an adviser with twenty years’ experience in strategy consulting.
 He brings strong analytics and communications skills, and has experience in procurement and transformation projects, both in the public and private sectors.
 He has previously worked with a number of consultancies including McKinsey and LEK.
 Beyond consulting, Rick is a serving magistrate and is an award winning screen-writer.

 Leapwise